Three characterizations of a self-similar aperiodic 2-dimensional subshift: A self-similar Wang shift

-We conclude that $\Omega_\Ucal =\overline{\alpha_0(\Omega_\Vcal)}^\sigma =\overline{\alpha_0\alpha_1(\Omega_\Wcal)}^\sigma =\overline{\alpha_0\alpha_1\alpha_2(\Omega_\Ucal)}^\sigma =\overline{\phi(\Omega_\Ucal)}^\sigma$. \end{proof}
+We conclude that $\Omega_\Zcal =\shiftclosure{\alpha_0(\Omega_\Vcal)} =\shiftclosure{\alpha_0\alpha_1(\Omega_\Wcal)} =\shiftclosure{\alpha_0\alpha_1\alpha_2(\Omega_\Zcal)} =\shiftclosure{\Phi(\Omega_\Zcal)}$. \end{proof}

-In the proof, we used Knuth's dancing links algorithm \cite{knuth_dancing_2000} because it is faster at this particular task than the MILP solver Gurobi \cite{gurobi} or the SAT solvers Glucose \cite{doi:10.1142/S0218213018400018} as we can see below: \begin{sageverbatim} sage: time U.find_markers(i=2,radius=2,solver="dancing_links") CPU times: user 3.34 s, sys: 0 ns, total: 3.34 s Wall time: 3.34 s [[0, 1, 2, 3, 4, 5, 6, 7]] sage: time U.find_markers(i=2,radius=2,solver="gurobi") CPU times: user 12.4 s, sys: 572 ms, total: 13 s Wall time: 13 s [[0, 1, 2, 3, 4, 5, 6, 7]] sage: time U.find_markers(i=2,radius=2,solver="glucose") CPU times: user 50.6 s, sys: 2.53 s, total: 53.1 s Wall time: 2min 10s [[0, 1, 2, 3, 4, 5, 6, 7]] \end{sageverbatim} Note that for other tasks like finding a valid tiling of a $n\times n$ square with Wang tiles, the Glucose SAT solver \cite{doi:10.1142/S0218213018400018} based on MiniSAT \cite{minisat} is faster \cite{labbe_comparison_2018} than Knuth's dancing links algorithm or MILP solvers.
+In the proof, we used Knuth's dancing links algorithm \cite{knuth_dancing_2000} because it is faster at this particular task than the MILP solver Gurobi \cite{gurobi} or the SAT solvers Glucose \cite{doi:10.1142/S0218213018400018} as we can see below: \begin{sageverbatimtcb} sage: CPU times: user 3.34 s, sys: 0 ns, total: 3.34 s Wall time: 3.34 s [[0, 1, 2, 3, 4, 5, 6]] sage: CPU times: user 12.4 s, sys: 572 ms, total: 13 s Wall time: 13 s [[0, 1, 2, 3, 4, 5, 6]] sage: CPU times: user 50.6 s, sys: 2.53 s, total: 53.1 s Wall time: 2min 10s [[0, 1, 2, 3, 4, 5, 6]] \end{sageverbatimtcb} Note that for other tasks like finding a valid tiling of a $n\times n$ square with Wang tiles, the Glucose SAT solver \cite{doi:10.1142/S0218213018400018} based on MiniSAT \cite{minisat} is faster \cite{labbe_comparison_2018} than Knuth's dancing links algorithm or MILP solvers.